mhmd97z/cs798-course-project/uonosTutorial.md

 ### onos-mlb
 - [docLink](https://docs.sd-ran.org/master/onos-mlb/README.html) | [gitRepo](https://github.com/onosproject/onos-mlb) | [dockerImage] (https://hub.docker.com/r/onosproject/onos-mlb)
 - The xApplication for ONOS SD-RAN (µONOS Architecture) to balance load among connected cells (mobility load balancing)
-- For the load balancing, this application adjusts neighbor cells’ cell individual offset (Ocn).
-If a cell becomes overloaded, this application tries to offload the cell’s load to the neighbor cells that have enough capacity.
-Adjusting neighbor cells’ Ocn triggers measurement events; it triggers handover events from a cell to it’s neighbor cells.
-As a result, by adjusting Ocn, the load of overloaded cell will be offloaded to the neighbor cells.
 - To begin with, onos-mlb defines each cell’s load as the number of active UEs, not considering other factors yet.
 If a cell services the most active UEs, the onos-mlb application considers that the cell suffers from the heaviest load.
 Then, this application defines two thresholds: (i) overload threshold and (ii) target threshold.
 A cell with the load that exceeds the overloaded threshold is an overloaded cell.
 On the other hands, a cell with the load that is less than target threshold has enough capacity.
 - With the above definition, there are two conditions.
 (1) if a cell’s load > overload threshold and its neighbor cell’s load < target threshold, the xApplication increases Ocn of the neighbor cell.
 (2) if a cell’s load < target threshold, the xApplication decreases all neighbors’ Ocn.
 - The increased Ocn makes the measurement event happening sensitively, which brings about more handover events happening to move some UEs to the neighbor cells, i.e., offloading.
 On the contrary, the measurement events happen conservatively with the decreased Ocn; it leads to the less handover events happening to avoid neighbor cells overloaded.
 - The described algorithm runs periodically.
 By default, it is set to 10 seconds.
 The Ocn delta value (i.e., how many the application changes Ocn value) is configurable.
 By default, it is set to 3 to 6.